Balancing Weights for Causal Inference in Observational Factorial Studies: Observational Factorial Studies with Incomplete Treatment Combinations

-With the redefined factorial effects of interest, we can formulate our optimization problem in a similar way to Section~\ref{sec:full} to find the optimal weights that mimic an incomplete factorial design and hence can be used to estimate the non-negligible factorial effects.
+With the formula for the non-negligible factorial effects in Proposition~\ref{prop:rel}, we can formulate our optimization problem in a similar way to Section~\ref{sec:full} to find the optimal weights that mimic an incomplete factorial design and hence can be used to estimate the non-negligible factorial effects.
 Although the problem formulation is similar as before, it is worth noting that the indicators of whether unit $i$ contribute to the positive or negative parts of factorial effect ${\tau}_\cK$ in a full factorial design, $A_{i\cK}^+$ and $A_{i\cK}^-$, have new meanings in an incomplete factorial design, representing the weights that unit $i$ contributes to the positive or negative parts of factorial effect ${\tau}_\cK$.
-Importantly, the theoretical properties and the form of variance estimator remain the unchanged, and we omit the proofs as they are the same as before.
+Importantly, the theoretical properties and the form of the variance estimator remain unchanged, and we omit the proofs since they are the same as before.